Energy Trading and risk management

 A trading platform at the heart of ENGIE

-ENGIE Global Markets (EGM), formerly GDF SUEZ Trading, is a wholly-owned ENGIE subsidiary employing nearly 400 people worldwide.
+ENGIE Global Markets (EGM), formerly GDF SUEZ Trading, is a wholly-owned ENGIE subsidiary employing more than 400 people worldwide.

 Drawing from ENGIE’s long-term industry experience, EGM has been active throughout the liberalization of energy markets and strives to serve the energy community day-to-day.